digimbyte/Gary/README.md

 ## What This Repo Contains

 - `01_principles.md` – design goals and core constraints
-- `02_phonology_orthography.md` – how to pronounce and write Garry
+- `02_phonology_orthography.md` – how to pronounce and write Gary
 - `03_morphology.md` – how a single `gary` token can be modified
 - `04_syntax.md` – how tokens combine into utterances
 - `05_lexicon.md` – canonical patterns and their implied meanings
-- `06_examples.md` – dialogues and narrative samples in Garry
+- `06_examples.md` – dialogues and narrative samples in Gary

 Garry is intentionally small, but its **complexity is emergent**, not lexical.
 The fun is in how far you can push one word.